nikpalumbo/db2rest/README.md

 Release the package
 -------------------
-To either register the packages (only once), or update the packages' metadata execute the following command in root dir of the package:
+To either register the package (only once), or update the package's metadata execute the following command in root dir of the package:

 	python setup.py register